AllYarnsAreBeautiful/ayab-desktop/README.md

 The AYAB desktop software runs using Python 3.6.
 This is not the current version of Python, so it is recommended to install the software to a virtual environment.
-Miniconda provides a virtual environment that is platform-independent and easy to use: download the lastest version from https://docs.conda.io/en/latest/miniconda.html and follow the instructions for installation.
+Miniconda provides a virtual environment that is platform-independent and easy to use.
+Install the latest version by navigating to https://docs.conda.io/en/latest/miniconda.html and following the instructions.

 The Python module dependencies can be found in *requirements.txt*.